-However, immigration regulations specifically prohibit E-2 nonimmigrants from applying through adjustment of status -- at least, not without jumping through an additional hoop.
+However, U.S. immigration regulations specifically prohibit E-2 nonimmigrants from applying through adjustment of status; at least, not without jumping through an additional hoop.

 The E-2 treaty trader program was created in part to facilitate trade between the U.S. and the various countries with which the U.S. has trade agreements.
 As a consequence, E-2 status gives E-2 nonimmigrants certain legal rights that come from the trade agreement.
-If you wish to adjust status from E-2 to permanent residence while in the U.S., you must be willing to waive, or give up, these rights under the trade agreement.
-To do this, you will need to file Form I-508, Waiver of Rights, Privileges, Exemptions and Immunities, along with your adjustment application.
+If you wish to adjust status from E-2 to permanent residence while in the U.S., you must be willing to waive, or give up, these rights.
+To do this, you will need to file Form I-508, Waiver of Rights, Privileges, Exemptions and Immunities, along with your adjustment of status application.

 Waiving your rights under E-2 status is not a mere formality.
 Certain things, including tax liability, benefits under the particular trade agreement between your home country and the U.S., and other important legal rights can be affected should you waive them.
-Contact an immigration attorney if you have questions on your specific E-2 status.
+Contact an immigration attorney if you have questions.

 In any case, should you decide to apply for an immigrant visa stamp at a consulate and enter the U.S. as a permanent resident instead of entering as an E-2 nonimmigrant, you will also no longer benefit from the particular legal rights of the E-2 treaty program.

-As an E-2 nonimmigrant, you may also be sponsored by a U.S. employer for permanent residence.
+As an E-2 nonimmigrant, you can also be sponsored by a U.S. employer for permanent residence.
+(Learn about the best types of jobs to get an employment-based green card.)
 Dual intent doctrine will allow you to remain in the U.S. as an E-2 while your prospective employer goes through the petition process.

-As discussed in more detail in our guides, employment-based immigration is a lengthy process.
-Depending on the type of employment, the education and experience required by the position, and other factors, your proposed employer may have to complete a process called "Labor Certification" before it can file a petition for you.
+Employment-based immigration is a lengthy process.
+Depending on the type of employment, the education and experience required by the position, and other factors, your proposed employer might have to complete a process called "Labor Certification" before it can file a petition for you.

-Immigration law prohibits an intending immigrant who is also an employer from petitioning for him- or herself as an employment-based immigrant petition beneficiary.
+Immigration law prohibits intending immigrants who are also employers from petitioning for themselves as employment-based immigrant petition beneficiaries.

-As an E-2 investor, you may have access to significant capital which you may want to invest in the United States.
-The EB-5 immigrant category confers permanent residence and a green card to foreign nationals who invest a significant amount, from US $500,000 to US $1,000,000, in a U.S. business or venture that will employ at least ten U.S. citizens or lawful permanent residents or immigrants on a full-time basis.
+As an E-2 investor, you might have access to significant capital, which you might want to invest in the United States.
+The EB-5 immigrant category confers permanent residence (a "green card") to foreign nationals who invest a significant amount, from US $800,000 to US $1,050,000, in a U.S. business or venture that will employ at least ten U.S. workers (citizens, lawful permanent residents, refugees, asylees) on a full-time basis.
 The required amount depends on the unemployment rate for the particular geographic area in which the business or venture exists.